Why the IB for Post-16 students?

 - Personal and Professional Skills – transferable skills for the workplace and beyond

 - Service Learning – identifying and meeting an authentic community need

 - Reflective Project – an extended, in-depth study of an ethical issue

 - Language Development – 'Language development ensures that all students have access to and are exposed to a language programme that will assist and further their understanding of the wider world.
 The ability to communicate in more than one language is essential to the IB’s concept of an international education'. ibo.org

-The Fairgreen CP course will provide students with a combination of academic subjects, professional skills and personal interests.
+Fairgreen's IBCP will provide students with a combination of academic subjects, professional skills and personal interests.
 Students will:

 - Have the opportunity to think creatively and critically;

 - Work independently and in collaboration with others;